 To support learning at home and increase positive child outcomes, programs must provide for active and continuous involvement of parents in the learning process.
 Through advisory meetings, parents assist to evaluate and make recommendations about the program.

 Schedule

-Classes for GSRP are scheduled Monday through Thursday.
+Classes for the GSRP Preschool students are scheduled Monday through Thursday.
+There are no GSRP classes held on Fridays.